barryclark/jekyll-now/_posts/2017-7-9-Make-timelapse-video-of-my-mini-spinach-farm-using-a-RPi-and-a-Webcam.md

 I have tried several options to take videos and stream them online.
 I have decided that for now, while waiting for my seeds to germinate, I’ll just leave the RPi there to take 4 photos every hour and make a timelapse out of it.

+I followed the guide in [this post](https://github.com/raspberrypilearning/webcam-timelapse-setup/blob/master/worksheet.md) if you want some reference.

 #### 0. Disable Desktop GUI to save energy
 For details, you can read [this post](http://ask.xmodulo.com/disable-desktop-gui-raspberry-pi.html)